csommerl/js120/lesson1/notes_for_oop_rps.md

 ['rock', 'paper', 'paper', 'paper', ...]
 ```

+Overall algo
+1. Pass humanHistory to computer.choose().
+2. Call getWeightedChoices.
+    a.
+Call updateWeights.
+        -
+    b.
+Use weights to get weightedChoices.
+3. Get random from weightedChoices.

 Algorithm for weights
 1. Create initial weights obj with all choices having a value of 1.
 2. Iterate over humanMove in humanHistory.